-Dry skin, increased risk of sinus infections, exacerbated allergy and asthma symptoms and increased spread of cold and flu viruses can be a result of humidity that is too low.
+- Too little moisture can harm your health and your home: Dry skin, increased risk of sinus infections, exacerbated allergy and asthma symptoms, and increased spread of cold and flu viruses can all be a result of humidity that is too low.
 In addition, the wood in your home (trim work, doors, windows, and furniture) can dry and crack as a result of low humidity.

-There are recommended ranges that many HVAC professions suggest.
+- Knowing the recommended humidity level for your home is also critical: There are recommended ranges that many HVAC professionals suggest.
 You can find a description of these, based on temperature, on this page from HVAC.com.

 Why Would an Ultrasonic Humidifier Be a Good Choice?